 How do I find you?

-We’re located at 595 Deerpath Road just off Route 60 next to the Countryside Fire Station.
+We’re located at 595 Deerpath Road just south of Route 60/Townline Road next to the Countryside Fire Station.

 When is your worship time?

 Without a doubt!
-We are used to visitors and “old” friends dropping in from time to time.
-You will be welcomed, but not accosted (though we do tend to share the sign of peace a little long during the middle of the service).
-We are a rather informal bunch, so feel free to come as you are.
-We like to say that “church clothes” are whatever we have on.
+We are somewhat informal, so please feel comfortable coming as you are.
 When it comes to sacraments such as Holy Communion, we extend a special invitation.
 You do not need to be a member of this church or a Lutheran to receive Communion – we ask that you desire a relationship with Jesus.
 All are welcome – all the time.

 Our congregation is part of the Evangelical Lutheran Church in America (ELCA).
 Through that larger parent church, we support a vast array of programming, including one of the fastest and most effective disaster response efforts in the world, Lutheran Disaster Response.

-In addition to our work through the ELCA, we support many local causes, such as the COOL Food Pantry in Waukegan, Love INC Lake County, Empty Bowls grass roots hunger initiative, Caring Hands/Project Linus comfort crafters, Project Warmth street ministry, A Safe Place shelter, Feed My Starving Children, and more.
-More information appears on our Ministries & Programs webpage.
+In addition to our work through the ELCA, we support many local causes, such as the COOL Food Pantry in Waukegan, Love INC Lake County, Sue’s Food Pantry, Empty Bowls grass roots hunger initiative, Caring Hands/Project Linus comfort crafters, Sarah’s Circle, Project Warmth street ministry, A Safe Place shelter, Feed My Starving Children, and more.
+We are part of the Reconciling in Christ community.

-We are partners with several groups – including justWorship ministry, Boy Scout Troop 273, Cub Scout Pack 273, AA, NA, Alanon and other organizations that support the community.
+We are partners with several groups – including Boy Scout Troop 273, Girl Scouts, AA, NA, Alanon and other organizations that support the community.